Power Trip (band)

 Power Trip is an American crossover thrash band formed in Dallas, Texas, in 2008.
 By 2020, Power Trip's lineup consisted of Riley Gale (lead vocals), Blake Ibanez (lead guitar), Nick Stewart (rhythm guitar), Chris Whetzel (bass) and Chris Ulsh (drums); the latter replaced drummer Marcus Johnson, who left in 2009.
+Drummer Mark Rubin played and recorded with the group at its formation in 2008 before departing within several months.
 Their current singer is Seth Gilmore, who replaced Gale in 2023, more than three years after the latter's death.
 They have released two studio albums to date, Manifest Decimation (2013) and Nightmare Logic (2017), plus a compilation including their early tracks and a live album.

 Power Trip was one of the most successful thrash metal bands of the 2010s, with Nightmare Logic entering the Billboard charts, and receiving a number of accolades by publications.
 A live version of the song "Executioner's Tax (Swing of the Axe)" received a nomination for the Grammy Award for Best Metal Performance.